google/starthinker/tutorials/faq.md

 ---
 ### Can I run multiple StarThinker instances on the same machine?
-Yes, however each StarThinker will need to run under a different user with distinct environmental variables..
+Yes, however each StarThinker will need to run under a different user with distinct environmental variables.

 ---
 ### Can StarThinker settings in Google Cloud Console be shared?